autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Staking rewards are distributed to [delegated](/glossary/#delegated) stake that is actively backing consensus.
 That is, to the subset of validator nodes participating in the [consensus committee](/glossary/#consensus-committee).
 Stake delegators to committee member validators receive a share of those rewards in proportion _pro rata_ to their share of the stake bonded to the committee.

 {{% alert title="Note" %}}
-Note that in Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, validator [self-bonded](/glossary/#self-bonded) stake does _not_ result in minting of Liquid Newton.
+Note that in Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, validator [self-bonded](/glossary/#self-bonded) stake does _not_ result in minting of liquid newton.
 Validator revenue is derived from commission, block proposal, staking rewards on self-bonded stake, and slashing rewards.
 See [validator economics](/concepts/validator/#validator-economics).
 {{% /alert %}}